dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     static void SelfAssign<$ro, $cm>(ref<$ro> S<$cm> s)
     {
         // error: the types work out here to ref<$cm> int = ref<$ro> int and that is
-        // illegal as $ro is not a sub-type of $cm (the relationship is the other direction) s.refField = ref<$ro> s.field;
+        // illegal as $ro has no conversion to $cm (the relationship is the other direction) s.refField = ref<$ro> s.field;
     }
 }